gvwilson/sdxjs/module-bundler/index.md

 <%- include('/_inc/multi.html', {pat: 'test-get-requires.*', fill: 'js sh out'}) %>

 -   To get all dependencies, need to find <g key="transitive_closure">transitive closure</g>
-    -   Requirements of requirements of requirements of...
+    -   Requirements of requirements of requirements of…
 -   Algorithm uses two sets
     -   Things we have seen (initially empty)
     -   Things we haven't looked at yet (initially the first file)